carneades/carneades-3/doc/manual/scenarios.md

 This chapter presents a number of application scenarios illustrating *some* ways the Carneades argumentation system can be used in practice to:

 - improve the quality, efficiency, inclusiveness and transparency of democratic public policy deliberations,
-- improve the efficiency and correctness of claims processing procedures both in public administration and the private sector, for example with regard to social benefits or insurance claims.
+- improve the efficiency and correctness of claims processing procedures both in public administration and the private sector, for example with regard to social benefits or insurance claims,
+- help companies to comply with regulations,
 - better manage complex legal cases in law firms, by creating maps of relationships between claims, legal arguments, case and statute citations, and testimonial and documentary evidence, and
 - facilitate the learning of critical thinking and analysis skills, particularly in law, philosophy, religion and other humanities fields, where competing theories are constructed by interpreting texts.